 The bowel was run from the duodenojejunal junction to the rectum and an incidental cyst was found originating from the body of the pancreas with no attachment to the stomach (Figure 3).

 Upon microscopic examination, esophageal and gastric fundal lesions were bronchogenic-type cysts.
 Low power of the pancreatic cyst showed all the layers of a normal stomach namely, mucosa, submucosa, and muscularis propria.
-The mucosa composition primarily exhibited gastric body characteristics, encompassing parietal, chief, and mucus cells (Figure 4A and B).
+The mucosa composition primarily exhibited gastric body characteristics, encompassing parietal, chief, and mucus cells (Figure 4).
 The findings were consistent with gastric duplication cyst.

 FINAL DIAGNOSIS